loopbackio/loopback.io/pages/en/lb2/Installing-compiler-tools.md

 Run the installer, check "Visual C--" under "Programming Languages", and accept the default location.

-{% include important.html content="

-This installation may take a long time.
+{% include note.html content="This installation may take a long time." %}

-" %}

 ## MacOS